 “In the future I see myself leading Performance Analysis within Otago Cricket Association.
 After that – who knows?
 I can think big from

 Bella James is a talented young cricketer who is a current Otago Cricket, Otago Polytechnic Scholarship holder.
 Last year she completed her final year at St Hilda's Collegiate where she led her team to victory at the 2017 New Zealand Secondary School Girls Tournament in which she was named the player of the tournament.
-Bella made her debut for the Otago Sparks in 2014 and is an exciting talent that is one to watch.
+Bella made her debut for the Otago Sparks in 2014 and works extremely hard to ensure she can deliver at the Domestic Level.